holtgrewe/tracdox/trac-sphinx/source/Tutorial/InputOutputOverview.rst

 SeqAn provides adaptions from the standardized C and C++ file interfaces to the :dox:`StreamConcept` concept.
 You can use the I/O streams from the ``<iostream>`` library, the string buffer streams from the ``<sstream>`` library as well as the ``FILE *`` type from the ``<cstdio>`` library.
 Furthermore, SeqAn provides the [dox:Stream Stream] class and specializations for accessing ``char`` arrays and zlib and bzip compressed files as streams.
-The :ref:`tutorial-stream-io` tutorial gives a more detailed introduction into this topic.
+The :ref:`tutorial-input-output-overview` tutorial gives a more detailed introduction into this topic.

 You already saw above how the streams from the ``<iostream>`` library can be used for reading and writing.
 Using the adaption in the SeqAn library, we can simply use ``FILE *`` instead of ``std::fstream``.